 → If using a pressure cooker, 2 or 3 whistles are enough.

-With Red Chili: Substitute green chili with dried red chilies for a different heat profile.
+Substitute green chilli with dried red chillies for a different heat profile.

-With Coconut Paste: Instead of dry grated coconut, use a coarsely ground paste of coconut, green chili, and cumin for a richer dish.
+Instead of dry grated coconut, use a coarsely ground paste of coconut, green chilli, and cumin for a richer dish.

 → Storage: Store leftovers in an airtight container for up to 2 days.